faahad43/Graysol-Web-App-New/README.md

 1. Install the Vercel CLI: `npm i -g vercel`.
 2. Run `vercel` in the project root directory.
 3. Follow the on-screen instructions to complete deployment.
+4. There is also a simple method to connect your github with vercel and by importing project on vercel website from github you can deploy project with just one click

 ## Future Improvements
 - **Accessibility:** Ensure the website is fully accessible and follows WAI-ARIA guidelines.